Brauer pairs for splendid Rickard equivalences: Introduction

-Finally, we deduce that the vertices of the bimodules which appear in an indecomposable splendid Rickard complex $C$ are governed by the Brauer pairs of $C$.
-This is Theorem \ref{bpswhichappear}.
+Finally, we deduce that the vertices of the bimodules which appear in an indecomposable splendid Rickard equivalence $C$ are governed by any single maximal Brauer pair for $C$.
+This is Corollary \ref{bpswhichappear}.

-\begin{theorem} Let $C$ be an indecomposable splendid Rickard complex for block algebras $A\subseteq kG$ and $B\subseteq kH$.
-Every trivial source bimodule occurring in $C$ has a maximal Brauer pair contained in $\calB\calP(C)$.
+\begin{theorem} Let $C$ be an indecomposable splendid Rickard equivalence for block algebras $A\subseteq kG$ and $B\subseteq kH$ and let $(\Delta(D,\phi,E),e\otimes f^*)$ be a maximal $C$-Brauer pair.
+Every trivial source bimodule occurring in $C$ has a maximal Brauer pair contained in $(\Delta(D,\phi,E),e\otimes f^*)$.
 In particular, the set consisting of all Brauer pairs for every trivial source bimodule appearing in $C$ and the set of $C$-Brauer pairs coincide. \end{theorem}

 The paper is organized as follows.
 Section 2 introduces some preliminary definitions involving direct products of groups.
 Section 3 reviews some prerequisites on $p$-permutation modules and the Brauer construction.
 Section 4 is a review of block theory, Brauer pairs, and the fusion system of a block.
-Section 5 establishes the definitions of $p$-permutation equivalences and splendid Rickard complexes we will use for the paper, and proves a few basic results for splendid Rickard complexes which hold for more restrictive definitions.
+Section 5 establishes the definitions of $p$-permutation equivalences and splendid Rickard equivalences we will use for the paper, and proves a few basic results for splendid Rickard equivalences which hold for more restrictive definitions.
 Section 6 reviews preliminaries on extended tensor products with a focus on extended tensor products of $p$-permutation bimodules.
 Section 7 recalls the definition of a Brauer pair for a $p$-permutation module and a $p$-permutation equivalence as defined by Perepelitsky and Boltje.
-Section 8 states and proves the main results of the paper regarding the notion of a Brauer pair for a splendid Rickard complex.
-Finally, Section 9 proves as corollaries a few structural results about the modules which appear in splendid Rickard complexes, which are analogous to results for $p$-permutation equivalences.
+Section 8 states and proves the main results of the paper regarding the notion of a Brauer pair for a splendid Rickard equivalence.
+Finally, Section 9 proves as corollaries a few structural results about the modules which appear in splendid Rickard equivalences, which are analogous to results for $p$-permutation equivalences.

 \textbf{Notation and conventions:} For this paper, $G$ and $H$ are finite groups, $k$ is an algebraically closed field of prime characteristic $p$, and $\calO$ is a complete discrete valuation ring of characteristic 0 with residue field $k$.
 The symbol $R$ may be used to denote either $\calO$ or $k$.
 All modules are assumed to be finitely generated, and all chain complexes are assumed to be bounded.
 Given two $RG$-modules $M$ and $N$, the tensor product $M\otimes_k N$ is an $RG$-module with $G$-action $g(m\otimes n) = gm\otimes gn$.
 We denote by $M^*:=\mathrm{Hom}_R(M,R)$ the $R$-dual of $M$, which is an $RG$-module via $G$-action $g\cdot f(m) = f(g\inv m)$.
 Similarly, if $K$ is a finite group, given a $(RG,RH)$-bimodule $M$ and a $(RH,RK)$-bimodule $N$, the tensor product $M\otimes_{RH} N$ is a $(RG,RK)$-bimodule.
 We denote by $M^*$ the $R$-dual of $M$ which is an $(RH,RG)$-bimodule under the action $h\cdot f(m) \cdot g = f(gmh)$.
 We write $s_p(G)$ to denote the set of $p$-subgroups of $G$.
 We refer the reader to \cite[Sections 1.17]{Li181} for the constructions of tensor products and internal homs of chain complexes.